 Once all the plastic is fastened and sealed at the foundation walls, the walls were insulated.
-The installer mechanically attached foamboard with a powder actuated Hilti gun, so it’s there to stay.
-In this house they used 2″ thick extruded polystyrene that yields an R-value of 10.
-A better foamboard product to use is Thermax, an R-10 polyisocyanurate foam board made by Dow, because it has the fire rating to be left exposed.
+The installer mechanically attached rigid foamboard with a powder actuated Hilti gun, so it’s there to stay.
+In this house they used 2″ thick extruded polystyrene (XPS) that yields an R-value of 10.
+A better foamboard product to use is Thermax, an R-6 per inch polyisocyanurate foam board made by Dow, because it has the fire rating to be left exposed.

-Spray foam or fiberglass batts can also be used.
+Closed-cell spray polyurethane foam is another good insulation that can be used on the foundation walls.
 In all cases, the installer should choose the best product for the application.
 Notice also the two separate pink blocks where the crawl space vents are.
 Foam board fills the big hole, and then spray foam seals the edges and makes it airtight.

-To seal air leaks through the band joist as well as to insulate it, spray foam insulation is the best way to go.
+To seal air leaks through the band joist as well as to insulate it, spray foam insulation, (either open-cell or closed-cell) is the best way to go.
 Here you can also see a close up of one of the vents in the crawl space wall with the foam board plug.
 Also, notice the strip of unsealed concrete at the top of the foundation wall and around the vents.
-This is necessary for termite inspections.
+This may be required in your area for termite inspections.

 Step 4.
 Air-seal and insulate crawl space access doors.

 Since a conditioned crawl space needs to sealed away from external environments, we also need to make sure the crawl space door is airtight and insulated.
 The photo shown here is from a different house since the one above had no access to the outside.
 Also, this case was a little unusual in that the best solution here was to build a second door inside the crawl space.
 The foam board insulation you see on both doors here is polyisocyanurate (Thermax from Dow).